rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 There are three parts to this proposal:

   * Adding default impls to ifaces
-  * Allowing iface inheritance
+  * Allowing iface composability
-  * Instance coherence
+  * Instance coherence: only one impl per iface/type pair

+Then, rename `iface` to `trait` and that's it!

 ### Adding default impls to ifaces: a real example